 They were written to explain important information that people need to understand about the law.

-Please do not refer to these resources if you don’t live in WA.
-The information about Industrial Relations, Workers Compensation and Health and Safety is only related to the law in WA.
+Important: The information about Industrial Relations, Workers Compensation and Health and Safety is only related to the law in Western Australia.

 The information in these resources is only a guide and general in nature.
 You shouldn’t take it as legal advice.
 If you would like any further information or support, please contact us.
 If you need legal advice, you can see your lawyer.